 The Federal Communications Commission’s Attorney Honors Program is a two-year employment and training program designed to introduce law school graduates to the field of communications law and policy.
-On August 1, 2015 the FCC will begin accepting applications for the fall 2016 class from law students in their final year of study and judicial clerks.
+On August 1, 2015, the FCC began accepting applications for the fall 2016 class from law students in their final year of study and judicial clerks.
 The application deadline was September 14, 2015.

 Selection for the Honors Program is highly competitive.
 Before making a selection, the FCC reviews many facets of a candidate's background, including academic achievement, writing skills, law review and/or moot court experience, clinic or extracurricular activities, and demonstrated interest in government service and/or the communications industry.
 Graduating students and judicial clerks with strong qualifications are encouraged to apply.

 Eligibility for Fall 2016

 You are eligible to apply during the fall application window for the 2016 Attorney Honors Program if you are a:

 - Current law student who will graduate in May 2016 or the spring or summer of 2016;

 - Graduate law student who will complete your course of study by the summer of 2016;